 Doctor of Philosophy in Music, Emphasis Theory (PhD)

-We bring a broad perspective to the basic theory courses required of our undergraduates, and provide flexible and expert supervision for graduate student research.
 Students in our graduate programs are mentored professionally through intensive seminars, teaching assistantships, research assistantships, and conference participation.
 We welcome research of an interdisciplinary nature, involving musicology, ethnomusicology, mathematics, linguistics, and other musically pertinent areas.

 Admission Information & Requirements